Welcome to today's edition of the Rush 24-7 podcast.

 By the way, is it just Obama talked about how being back in Malaysia reminds him of when he was six years old and all that?

-I thought, didn't Obama once tell us that his family took bus vacations up and down the coast of California, staying in Howard Johnson's, because that's all they could afford.
+I thought, didn't Obama once tell us that his family took bus vacations up and down the coast of California staying in Howard Johnson's because that's all they could afford?

-That was that was the extent of Obama's summer vacations.
+The Greyhound bus tour, that was the extent of Obama's summer vacations.

-Now we find out as a kid, I guess they have Howard Johnson's in Malaysia.
+Now we find out as a kid, I guess they have Howard Johnson's in Malaysia because he spent time there.

-Anyway, have not lost my place.
+Anyway, I have not lost my place.

 Major Garrett, the joint presser today with Obama and Najib Razak.

-Uh, human rights, racial tolerance, political accountability, and free speech are up for grabs in Malaysia right now.
+Human rights, racial tolerance, political accountability, and free speech are up for grabs in Malaysia right now.

 And they're probably best symbolized by the precarious legal position of Anwar Ibrahim.

-The opposition political leader in this country, Former Vice President Al Gore and Human Rights Watch have taken up his cause.
+The opposition political leader in this country, former Vice President Al Gore and Human Rights Watch have taken up his cause.

 Can you explain, Mr. Obama, why you have said nothing about these issues here in Malaysia?

-I think the Prime Minister is the first to acknowledge that uh Malaysia's still got some work to do.
+I think the Prime Minister is the first to acknowledge that Malaysia's still got some work to do, just like the United States, by the way, has some work to do on these issues.

-So I I haven't commented on the human rights violations here in Malaysia because we got nothing to brag about at home either.
+So I haven't commented on the human rights violations here in Malaysia because we got nothing to brag about at home either.

 We're just as bad.

-The United States is just this is typical of what this guy does.
+The United States is just, this is typical of what this guy does.

 We got our own work to do.

-The media defending Obama said, hey, he didn't go out there and make a statement, he was answering a question.
+The media defending Obama said, hey, he didn't go out there and make a statement.

 Well, he didn't have to answer it that way, whether he was making a statement or answering a question or not.